 Reserves for losses and loss adjustment expenses are based on notices of mortgage loan defaults and estimates of defaults that have been incurred but have not been reported by loan servicers, using assumptions of claim rates for loans in default and the average amount paid for loans that result in a claim.
 As is common accounting practice in the mortgage insurance industry and in accordance with U.S. GAAP, the Company begins to provide for the ultimate claim payment relating to a potential claim on a defaulted loan when the status of that loan first goes delinquent.
 Over time, as the status of the underlying delinquent loan moves toward foreclosure and the likelihood of the associated claim loss increases, the amount of the loss reserve associated with that potential claim may also increase.

-During the fourth quarter of 2006, the Company performed an annual update of Australian loss reserve factors which resulted in an increase in the reserves for losses and loss adjustment expenses of \$34 million.
+Beginning in 2008, the Company performed a quarterly update of the Australian loss reserve factors.
+An annual update was performed in the fourth quarter for the years ended December 31, 2007 and 2006.
+The increase in loss and loss adjustment expenses for the years ended December 31, 2008 and 2006 was \$1 million and \$34 million, respectively.
 The update in fourth quarter of 2007 did not result in a material increase in the reserve for losses.